How do Agents Refactor: An Empirical Study

 \section{Threats to Validity}

-\textbf{Limited and biased representation of agents:} Our analysis uses agentic data from the AIDev dataset~\cite{aiDev}, which contains 932,791 agentic pull requests.
-However, Claude Code, Cursor, Devin, and OpenAI Codex appear in fewer than 10 Java repositories each, limiting generalizability and analysis quality for these agents.
-To mitigate this bias, we report results for each agent individually rather than aggregating them.
+Our analysis uses agentic data from the AIDev dataset~\cite{aiDev}, which contains 932,791 agentic pull requests.
+However, Claude Code, Cursor, Devin, and OpenAI Codex appear in fewer than 10 Java repositories each, limiting generalizability for them.
+To mitigate this limited and biased representation of some agents, we report results for each agent individually rather than aggregating them.

-\textbf{Reliance on tool performance:} Due to the dataset size, manual labeling is impractical, so we rely on automated tools for refactoring and code smell detection.
+Due to the dataset size, manual labeling is impractical, so we rely on automated tools for refactoring and code smell detection.
 Consequently, our results depend on tool accuracy.
 To mitigate this threat, we use state of the art tools: RefactoringMiner~\cite{refactoringMiner, refactoringMiner1, refactoringMiner2} (F1: 97.96) and DesigniteJava 3.0~\cite{codeSmells} (F1: 98.82), which demonstrate high precision.

-\textbf{Correlation vs. Causation of Code Smells:} RQ2 aims to assess the impact of refactoring commits on code smells.
+RQ2 assesses the impact of refactoring on code smells.
 However, our analysis operates at the level of the commit, which may contain other non-refactoring code changes.
 Therefore, the change in smell count ($\Delta$) is correlated with the refactoring event, but it is challenging to prove that the refactoring operation itself is the sole cause of the smell change.

-\section{Related work}
+\section{Related Work}

 Recent years have seen the release of coding agents such as Claude Code~\cite{anthropic2025claudecode}, Copilot~\cite{microsoft2025copilot}, Cursor Agent~\cite{cursor2025docs}, Devin~\cite{devin2025ai}, and OpenAI Codex~\cite{openai2025codex}.
 Prior work has researched their use and effect on developer productivity, demonstrating that agents can help developers write code faster and reduce manual effort~\cite{peng2023the, wang2025ai, humaninloop}.
 However, while these studies assess general coding support, there is limited work on how agents perform refactoring in practice, the quality of changes introduced, or their impact on code maintainability.